edhamma/saints/saints.rst

 experience individuals have vary greatly.
 For example, at a particular stage of development some people have visions, and others using the same method do not.
-Despite the wide variety of objective experiences that People report, teachers with extensive experience can identify the essential common denominators.
+Despite the wide variety of objective experiences that people report, teachers with extensive experience can identify the essential common denominators.
 Regardless of the tradition, method and individual experience, the result of enlightenment, in terms of wisdom and relief from personal suffering, are identical.
 The wisdom and